Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 What is a hybrid work policy?

 The hybrid work policy contains information on the company’s approach toward hybrid work.
-For example, it is about the number of mandatory office days, remote days allowed or the software used to collaborate.
+For example, it is about the number of mandatory office days, remote days allowed, or the HR software used to collaborate.

 The policy needs also to include information on resolving the eventual conflicts or dealing with different time zones.